nextstrain/ncov/docs/src/guides/run-gisaid-ingest-on-terra.rst

   |GISAID_USERNAME_AND_PASSWORD |  username:password         | Your GISAID username password for API access  |
   +-----------------------------+----------------------------+-----------------------------------------------+

-Connect your workspace variables to the wdl ingest workflow
+Connect any workspace variables to the wdl ingest workflow
 ===========================================================

 1. Navigate back to the **Workflow** tab, and click on the workflow imported to your workspace.